Zvetkov/ComMod/README.md

 <details>
 <summary>License information</summary>
 <ol>
-project license is loosely based on MIT license but forbidding commerical usage and adding an additional clause about attribution in case of redistribution of the code.
+Project license is loosely based on MIT license but forbidding commerical usage and adding an additional clause about specifics of attribution in case of redistribution of the code.

 <br />
 For details, please see the full license in the LICENSE file.